 {\orgdiv{Department of Mathematics}, \orgname{University of Stuttgart}, \orgaddress{\country{Germany}}}

 \corres{*Tobias Holicki, Department of Mathematics, University of Stuttgart, Pfaffenwaldring 5a, 70569 Stuttgart, Germany. }

 \abstract[Abstract]{ The dual iteration was introduced in a conference paper in 1997 by Iwasaki as an iterative and heuristic procedure for the challenging and non-convex design of static output-feedback controllers.
-We recall in detail its essential ingredients and go beyond the work of Iwasaki by demonstrating that the framework of linear fractional representations allows for a seamless extension the dual iteration to output-feedback designs of tremendous practical relevance such as the design of robust or robust gain-scheduled controllers.
+We recall in detail its essential ingredients and go beyond the work of Iwasaki by demonstrating that the framework of linear fractional representations allows for a seamless extension of the dual iteration to output-feedback designs of practical relevance, such as the design of robust or robust gain-scheduled controllers.

-In the paper of Iwasaki the dual iteration is solely based on, and motivated by algebraic manipulations resulting from the elimination lemma.
+In the paper of Iwasaki, the dual iteration is solely based on, and motivated by algebraic manipulations resulting from the elimination lemma.
 We provide a novel control theoretic interpretation of the individual steps, which paves the way for further generalizations of the powerful scheme to situations where the elimination lemma is not applicable.
-Exemplary, we extend the dual iteration to the multi-objective design of static output-feedback $H_\infty$-controllers, which guarantee that the closed-loop poles are contained in an a priori specified generalized stability region.
+As an illustration, we extend the dual iteration to a design of static output-feedback controllers with multiple objectives.
 We demonstrate the approach with numerous numerical examples inspired from the literature. }

 \keywords{Static output-feedback synthesis; robust output-feedback synthesis; linear matrix inequalities}